nguyenminhhung2011/nguyenminhhung2011/README.md

 ## 📖 Core Values

-- 👨‍👩‍👧 Family-first mindset, always working hard to provide for loved ones
 - 🤝 Humble, but hungry to grow and contribute
 - 🔍 Detail-oriented and clean-code advocate
 - 🧗 Constantly learning and pushing past comfort zones